benstratton6/quantumResources/QuantFinance/quantFinance1_utilityFunctions.md

 The utility of this expected alternative if then given by $u \big[ \mathbb{E}(\mathfrak{W}) \big]$.

-The utility of each outcome is also described by some probability distribution.
+The utility of each outcome is also described by some probability distribution where the agent has utility $u(w)$ with probability $p_w$.
 This means that the **expected utility** can be found from
 \begin{equation}
 \mathbb{E} \big[ u(\mathfrak{W} ) \big] = \sum_{w \in \mathfrak{W}} p_{w} u(w).
 \end{equation}

-A rational agent will aim to maxamise their expected utility.
+A rational agent will aim to maxamise their expected utility, i.e, maxamise their satisfaction.

 ### Certainty Equivalent

 The certainty equivalent, $w^{CE}$, is the alternative that the agent is as satisfied with as the expected alternative,
 \begin{equation}
-u(w^{CE}) = \mathbb{E} \big[ u(\mathfrak{W}) \big].
+u(w^{CE}) = \mathbb{E} \big[ u(\mathfrak{W}) \big],
 \end{equation}
+where $u(w^{CE})$ is the how satisfied the agent is with the alternative $w^{CE}$.

-The certainty equivalent is the alternative such that the utility of that alternative would give the agent the average utility over all alternatives.
-Hence, if the agent were offered the alternative $w^{CE}$ this would return them the expected amount of satisfaction (the expected utility)
+The certainty equivalent is therefore the alternative such that the utility of that alternative would give the agent the average utility over all alternatives.
+Hence, if the agent had the alternative $w^{CE}$ this would return them the expected amount of satisfaction (the expected utility)

 ### Risk from Utility

 Consider that there is a probability distribution over all alternatives, with probability $p_{w}$ of getting an outcome $w \in \mathfrak{W}$.
-All the alternatives are totalled ordered due to preference, so this is some probability of getting a high ranked preference, and some probability of getting a low ranked preference.
+All the alternatives are totalled ordered due to preference, therefore, if taking a alternative from the distribution, there is some probability of the agent getting a high ranked preference, and some probability of the agent getting a low ranked preference.

-Assume that an agent can either choose an alterative from the distribution, or they choose to take the alterative given by the certainty equivalent, $w^{CE}$, alternative with certainty.
+Assume that an agent is given the choice to either take an alterative from the distribution or they take the alterative given by the certainty equivalent, $w^{CE}$, with certainty $(p_{w^{CE}}=1)$.

-How the certainty equivalent, $w^{CE}$, relates to the expected alternative, $\mathbb{E}(\mathfrak{W})$, tell us about the risk profile of the agent.
+How the certainty equivalent, $w^{CE}$, relates to the expected alternative, $\mathbb{E}(\mathfrak{W})$, tells us about the risk profile of the agent.

 - If $w^{CE} < \mathbb{E}(\mathfrak{W})$ the agent is risk adverse.
-  - The agent is cautious, they are happy to accept a definite alterative that is less preferable then the alternative they are expect to get from the distribution.
-This is to avoid the possibility of getting an even less preferable alternative.
+  - The agent is cautious, they are happy to accept a definite alterative that is less preferable then the alternative they are expecting to get from the distribution.
+They do this to avoid the possibility of getting an even less preferable alternative from the distribution.
 - If $w^{CE} = \mathbb{E}(\mathfrak{W})$ the agent is risk neutral.
-  - The agent will just choose whichever option will give them the most preferable alternative, even one only gives the most preferable alternative on average.
+  - The agent will choose whichever option will give them the most preferable alternative.
 - If $w^{CE} > \mathbb{E}(\mathfrak{W})$ the agent is risk seeking.
   - The agent is not cautious, they will only take the definite alternative if it is more preferable then the alternative they are expect to get from the distribution.
 This is because they are happy to take the possibility of getting a less preferable alternative in the hope of getting a more preferable alternative.

 These risk profiles are encoded into the [curvature of the utility functions](#utility_function_curvature_target_quantFiance).